Offline Reinforcement Learning of High-Quality Behaviors Under Robust Style Alignment: Related Work

-\textbf{IL and offline RL.} Imitation Learning seeks to learn policies by mimicking expert demonstrations, usually stored as trajectory datasets, and can be grouped into different categories, including Behavior Cloning, classical Inverse RL (IRL), and Apprenticeship / Adversarial IRL.
-Behavior Cloning (BC) \citep{bc} performs supervised regression of actions given states but suffers from compounding errors and distribution shifts \citep{ross2011reductionimitationlearningstructured}.
+\textbf{IL and offline RL.} Imitation Learning methods seek to learn policies by mimicking expert demonstrations, usually stored as trajectory datasets, and can be grouped into different categories, including Behavior Cloning, classical Inverse RL (IRL), and Apprenticeship / Adversarial IRL.
+Behavior Cloning (BC) \citep{bc} performs supervised regression of actions given states from the trajectory datasets, but suffers from compounding errors and distribution shifts \citep{ross2011reductionimitationlearningstructured}.
 Classical IRL \citep{10.5555/645529.657801, fu2018learningrobustrewardsadversarial, arora2020surveyinversereinforcementlearning} infers a reward under which the demonstration policy is optimal to optimize it via online RL.
 It is robust to distribution shifts but requires environment interactions.
 Apprenticeship / Adversarial IRL (e.g., GAIL \citep{ho2016generativeadversarialimitationlearning}) learns policies directly via implicit rewards, combining IRL’s robustness with BC’s direct learning, but typically requires online interactions.
-On the other hand, offline RL does not assume optimal demonstrations.
+On the other hand, offline RL requires neither optimal demonstrations nor access to the environment.
 It uses reward signals to train policies offline and tackles distribution shifts via sequence modeling \citep{dt}, biased BC \citep{awac, td3+bc}, policy conservativeness \citep{cql}, expectile regression \citep{iql}, or Q-value exponential weighting \citep{xql}.
 In this work, we leverage offline RL techniques to jointly optimize behavior styles and task performance from reward signals, without assuming demonstration optimality.